nikcleju/SDP_Course/Labs/L06_FilterImplementationLatticeIIR.md

 # Objective

-The students should become familiar with *lattice*-type realization structure used for implementing IIR filters.cola
+The students should become familiar with *lattice*-type realization structure used for implementing IIR filters.

 # Theoretical notions